Roadbook-Recorder/roadbook-recorder.github.io/index.md

 ## Why Roadbook Recorder

-The functionality of Roadbook Recorder is based on atrificial intelligence, so that the generation process is faster, easier, and requires minimum interaction from the user's end.
+The functionality of Roadbook Recorder is based on artificial intelligence, so that the generation process is faster, and easier, and requires minimal interaction from the user's end.

 ## Our team